Pavlos Dermitzakis

-Pavlos Dermitzakis (Παύλος Δερμιτζάκης; born 29 June 1969) is a Greek professional football manager and former player, who is the current manager of Super League 2 club Panserraikos.
+Pavlos Dermitzakis (Παύλος Δερμιτζάκης; born 29 June 1969) is a Greek professional football manager and former player.
+He is the current manager of Super League 2 club Panionios.

 Playing career

 Dermitzakis began his football career in Kavala, playing for amateur local side Vyron Kavala.
-In 1987, he was acquired by the city's most prestigious club Kavala, where he played for five years in both the second and third tiers of the Greek football league system and scoring a total of 47 goals.
+In 1987, he was acquired by the city's most prestigious club Kavala, where he played for five years in both the second and third tiers of the Greek football league system, and scoring a total of 47 goals.

 In 1992, Dermitzakis joined Alpha Ethniki side PAOK, where he spent the next three years of his career.
-In his last season with PAOK, he was not among coach Arie Haan's first choices, and as a result his playing time was severely limited.
+In his last season with PAOK, he was not among coach Arie Haan's first choices, and as a result, his playing time was severely limited.
 He made a total of 4 league appearances for PAOK during the 1994–95 Alpha Ethniki and another 4 in the Cup.
 He subsequently moved to fellow top-tier side Athinaikos for the first half of the 1995–96 season, followed by Kalamata for the second half, recording 9 and 13 caps for each side respectively.

-The following years, Dermitzakis spent the remainder of his career on season-long contracts with various clubs playing in the Beta and Gamma Ethniki, consecutively signing with Ergotelis, Panegialios, EAR, Anagennisi Karditsa and Atromitos Athens and back to Ergotelis, until his retirement in 2001 to pursue a managerial career.
+In the following years, Dermitzakis spent the remainder of his career on season-long contracts with various clubs playing in the Beta and Gamma Ethniki, consecutively signing with Ergotelis, Panegialios, EAR, Anagennisi Karditsa, and Atromitos Athens and back to Ergotelis, until his retirement in 2001 to pursue a managerial career.
 During his 13-year professional career, Dermitzakis made a total of 327 caps and scored 106 goals across all three professional divisions of the Greek football league system.